Zhiwen2323/SWE-Project/homework3/infras/README.md

 4. git clone repository and cd into it
 5. Simply run `./homework3/infras/startup.sh <BUILDKITE_AGENT_TOKEN>` with your buildkite agent token to startup all required infras including buildkite agent and rabbitmq cluster.

+## How to expose kubernetes service into internet